uhs-robert/oasis.nvim/README.md

 # 🏜️ Oasis.nvim

 A modular desert-themed colorscheme for Neovim with warm, earthy tones and multiple palette variants.
 Originally inspired by the classic `desert` theme for vim, also uses the cool/warm philosophy from `melange` (i.e., `warm colors = action/flow` and `cool colors = structure/data`).

 ## Features

 - **10+ palette variants** - From cool lagoons to warm desert sands
+- **Zero dependencies** - Works out of the box without external plugins
+- **Fast loading** - Direct highlight application for optimal performance
 - **Modular architecture** - Easy to customize and extend
-- **Dual modes** - Works with or without Lush dependency
-- **Live editing** - Real-time theme development with Lush
-- **Export system** - Generate static colorschemes for distribution
+- **Export system** - Generate static colorschemes for distribution (requires Shipwright)
 - **Comprehensive highlighting** - LSP, Tree-sitter, and plugin support

 ## Installation